Susmita1703/sql-Tableu-project-on-Festive-Season-sales-analysis/README.md

-# Analyzing Patterns and Trends Using SQL and Tableau Visualization
+# To Analyzing Patterns and Trends Using SQL and Tableau Visualization